'Good day' leaves Woods two strokes off lead at Valspar

 PGA Tour rookie Conners only got into the event as an alternate but leads the way after carding a 69 for a six-under 136 total.
 The Canadian would have been further ahead but for a double-bogey on his 13th hole, where he three-putted from short range.

-The tournament lost two of its biggest names on Friday with world number four Jordan Spieth (71) and four-time major champion Rory McIlroy (73) missing the cut, both bowing out at five-over 147.
+The tournament lost two of its biggest names with world number four Jordan Spieth (71) and four-times major champion Rory McIlroy (73) missing the cut, both bowing out at five-over 147.

-For Woods, however, Friday was “a good day,” despite the 42-year-old carding his lone bogey of the round at his final hole, the par-four ninth, where his six-foot par putt grazed the hole.
+For Woods, however, Friday was “a good day,” despite the 42-year-old carding his lone bogey of the round at his final hole, the par-four ninth, where his six-foot par putt grazed the hole after his birdie chip had struck the flagstick.

-“I keep getting a little bit better, here and there, making little subtle tweaks,” he said.
+This week, his fourth start of the year, is likely to be his penultimate event before the April 5-8 Masters at Augusta National, and Friday’s round marked another encouraging outing by a player whose previous comeback attempts have been short-lived due to recurring back injuries.

-“I’ve done that from tournament to tournament.
-I just need to get a little tournament time in and I think I’ve done that.
+“I keep getting a little bit better, here and there making little subtle tweaks and I’ve done that from tournament to tournament,” the 14-times major champion told reporters.

-“I’m starting to get a better feel for it.
-I’m finding the rhythm of the round.
-I’m hitting shots.
-I don’t have trouble posting scores.”
+“I’m finding the rhythm of the round, hitting shots, I don’t have a problem posting scores.
+I’m able to play more feel golf.”

-For Woods, playing in what is likely to be his penultimate event ahead of the April 5-8 U.S. Masters, the round marked another encouraging outing by a player whose previous comeback attempts have been short-lived due to recurring back injuries.
+“We’ve got a long way to go,” Woods said.
+“Wind’s going to be totally different, coming out of the south this weekend.
+It will be a completely different test than we’ve had the last couple of days.

-The 14-times major champion returned to the PGA Tour in January, finishing equal 23rd at Torrey Pines in San Diego.
+Woods returned to the PGA Tour in January, finishing equal 23rd at Torrey Pines in San Diego.

 He subsequently missed the cut at Riviera in Los Angeles but enjoyed his most promising result since 2015 when he finished 12th at the Honda Classic in Florida two weeks ago.